Mifepristone

 “What can I do? / What actions can I take?”

-In the face of the chaos that anti-abortion activists and politicians have fueled in courts and legislatures across the nation, it is abundantly clear that the courts alone will not save us.
-We must strengthen and expand the laws in our state that protect abortion access and repeal those that threaten it.
-We can do that by passing a key bill being considered by Minnesota’s legislature:
+In the face of the chaos that anti-abortion activists and politicians have fueled in courts and legislatures across the nation, it is abundantly clear that the courts alone will not protect us.
+Thanks to the gains won in the 2023 legislative session, Minnesota has strong protections to abortion access.

-We can’t afford to wait to take action while anti-abortion activists, ideologues and judges continue to attempt to erode Minnesotans’ access to this essential health care.
-Abortion access and reproductive freedom are Minnesota values, and we must act now to ensure abortion in our state is safe, protected and unrestricted.
+We can’t afford to let anti-abortion activists, ideologues and judges continue to attempt to erode Minnesotans’ access to this essential health care.
+Abortion access and reproductive freedom are Minnesota values, and we must stay vigilant to ensure abortion in our state stays safe, protected and unrestricted.

 Give Now